 To opt out of automatic pause behavior, go to Edit > Project Settings... > Player page, click on the Windows Store tab and find the Windows Holographic > On Tracking Loss Pause and Show Image checkbox.

 Tracking loss events.
 To define custom behavior when tracking is lost, handle the global tracking loss events.

-For an app to take advantage of certain functionality on HoloLens, it must declare certain capabilities in its manifest.
+For an app to take advantage of certain functionality, it must declare the appropriate capabilities in its manifest.
 The manifest declarations can be made in Unity so they are included in every subsequent project export.
 The setting are found in Player Settings > Windows Store > Publishing Settings > Capabilities.
 The applicable capabilities for enabling the commonly used APIs for Holographic apps are:

 |WebCam||PhotoCapture and VideoCapture|